bell-kevin/itWorksButNowForTheMath/README.md

 # itWorksButNowForTheMath
-It Works But Now For The math
+It Works But Now For the math

 ![hi](https://github.com/bell-kevin/itWorksButNowForTheMath/blob/main/everyOther.png)